 6. Reduces Cholesterol

 Research also shows that doing prolonged stretching routines, like yoga, will help reduce the cholesterol in the body.
-This of course must be done with in conjunction with a healthy diet.
+This of course must be done in conjunction with a healthy diet.
 This will help prevent and even reverse the hardening of the arteries, reducing your chance of coronary diseases.

-Incorporating stretching in your everyday lifestyle is easy once you get in to a habit.
+Incorporating stretching in to your everyday lifestyle is easy once you get in to a habit.
 It has benefits that are hard to refuse!
 It can be your usual activities, bending and flexing every now and then.
 After all, your fitness is everything so do what it takes to keep the body healthy.